CorpGlory/grafana-multibar-graph-panel/README.md

 Webpack copy of [Grafana default panel](http://docs.grafana.org/features/panels/graph/).
 Now you can make your plugins based on graph panel and hack it easier.

 The plugin is under development.
 Please goto [Build section](https://github.com/CorpGlory/grafana-multibar-graph-panel#build) to build it from source.

+Support of Grafana 5.0 is priority.

 # Screenshots